MetaviewAI/competency-exercises/Engineering/Systems Thinking (Audio Capture Bot).md

 1. **Delightful:** The customer experience must be delightful and as frictionless as possible.
 2. **Extensible:** Amongst our current customers, [Google Meet](https://meet.google.com) is the most common video conferencing tool.
 However, we'd need this product to be easily extended to support other types of providers (e.g. [Zoom](https://zoom.us/)) as and when required.
-3. **Observable:** We'd need to be able to have insight into which video conference sessions are coming up, currently being recorded, and have been recorded.
-When issues arise (e.g. we miss audio-minutes), we'd also need to have enough information so that our debugging efforts are not entirely blind.
+3. **Observable:** When issues arise (e.g. we miss audio-minutes), we'd need to have enough information so that our debugging efforts are not entirely blind.

 ### Scope and Expectations